 This summary highlights some of the information in this prospectus supplement and the accompanying prospectus.
 It is not complete and may not contain all of the information that you may want to consider.
-To understand the terms of the common stock offered hereby, you should read the entire prospectus supplement and the accompanying prospectus carefully, including "Risk Factors," "Use of Proceeds," "Selected Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations," and the financial statements contained elsewhere in this prospectus supplement and/or the accompanying prospectus.
-Together, these documents describe the specific terms of the common stock we are offering.
+To understand the terms of the Notes offered hereby, you should read the entire prospectus supplement and the accompanying prospectus carefully, including "Supplementary Risk Factors," "Risk Factors," "Use of Proceeds," "Selected Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations," and the financial statements contained elsewhere in this prospectus supplement and/or the accompanying prospectus.
+Together, these documents describe the specific terms of the Notes we are offering.
 In this prospectus supplement and the accompanying prospectus, unless the context otherwise requires, the "Company," "Capital Southwest Corporation," "we," "us" and "our" refer to Capital Southwest Corporation and our subsidiaries.
 You should also read and review the documents identified in the section titled "Available Information" in this prospectus supplement.
+On October 23, 2017, we entered into an indenture (the "Base Indenture") between us and U.S. Bank National Association (the "trustee").
+On December 15, 2017, we and the trustee entered into the first supplemental indenture to the Base Indenture (the "first supplemental indenture" and, together with the Base Indenture, the "indenture") relating to our issuance, offer and sale of the Existing Notes.
+We will issue the Notes offered hereby under the same first supplemental indenture.
+The Notes offered hereby will be a further issuance of, be fungible with, rank equally in right of payment with, and form a single series for all purposes under the indenture, including, without limitation, waivers, amendments, consents, redemptions and other offers to purchase and voting, with the Existing Notes.
+We refer to the "Notes" and the "Existing Notes" separately within this prospectus supplement since only the Notes are being offered hereby,